|

 restaurants, cafes, and a hotel.

-teaching you so much about architecture and history was abruptly paused
+was teaching you so much about architecture and history was abruptly

-in this town, you should visit Palekh village,
+paused in this town, you should visit Palekh village, one of the

-Russian icon-painting, 60 kilometers east of Ivanovo to the direction
+centers of Russian icon-painting, 60 kilometers east of Ivanovo

-of Nizhny Novgorod.
-Palekh has been inhabited since the ancient times:
+to the direction of Nizhny Novgorod.
+Palekh has been inhabited since

-in the 8th century there were Finn-Ugor tribes' settlements here.
-Later
+the ancient times: in the 8th century there were Finn-Ugor tribes'

 icons, fretworks and embroideries made by its inhabitants.